sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 }
 ```

 We'll want to insert this code before we `refresh` the graph.
-When we've done that, we'll have a connected circle of albums as in figure NEXTFIGURENUMBER.
+When we've done that, we'll have a connected circle of albums, as shown in figure NEXTFIGURENUMBER.

 <figure>
 <div id="graph-2" style="width:1000px;height:450px;position:relative;left:-300px;"></div>